On the validity of the guiding-center approximation in a magnetic dipole field: Guiding-center Phase-space Lagrangian Dynamics

 is defined in terms of the gyroaction-corrected magnetic flux

-Although Eq.~\eqref{eq:EL_zeta} implies that the guiding-center gyroaction $J$ is a guiding-center invariant (since $H_{\rm gc}$ is independent of the gyroangle $\zeta$ up to second order in magnetic-field nonuniformity), it is not an exact particle invariant.
+Although Eq.~\eqref{eq:EL_zeta} implies that the guiding-center gyroaction $J$ is a guiding-center invariant (since the guiding-center Hamiltonian $H_{\rm gc}$ is independent of the gyroangle $\zeta$ up to second order in magnetic-field nonuniformity), it is not an exact particle invariant.

 Making use of Eq.~\eqref{eq:EL_zeta}, Eqs.~\eqref{eq:EL_X}-\eqref{eq:EL_q} yield the reduced guiding-center equations of motion